ncklinux/Checkmk/README.md

 I recently discovered [checkmk](https://checkmk.com) by two cool Computer Scientists with excellent and broad knowledge.
 I usually use [Zabbix](https://www.zabbix.com), [Icinga](https://icinga.com), [Nagios](https://www.nagios.org) etc, which I have worked on in the past, BTW are really great tools and I still use some of them today.
 So, since I saw [checkmk](https://checkmk.com) I can't take my eyes off it, I want to be all around it and get in depth with this amazing open source monitoring tool (give them a :star: on [GitHub](https://github.com/tribe29/checkmk/)).
 Let's have some fun and break the installation process into detailed pieces!

-I will also provide some custom monitoring features with Shell Scripts and Python!
-They are coming soon in a second phase.

 ![Screenshot](./misc/screenshots/checkmk_dashboard_20230106.png)

 ## VM installation